Welcome to the Southern Regional Center for Children and Youth with Special Health Care Needs!

 Supporting Individuals with Autism through Uncertain Times by AFIRM (Autism Focused Intervention Resources and Modules)

 ABC for Health (Health insurance/benefits) information during COVID-19

 COVID-19 Information By and For People with Disabilities–put together by self-advocates in Vermont.

 COVID-19 page which includes Educational Resources for teaching at home from the National Down Syndrome Society.

 Our Southern Regional Center serves the following counties: Adams, Columbia, Crawford, Dane, Dodge, Grant, Green, Iowa, Juneau, Lafayette, Richland, Rock, Sauk and Vernon, shown in orange on the map.

 Contact the Southern Regional Center.

 The Southern Regional Center (SRC) has a listserv we use to inform families about upcoming trainings and events in our region and opportunities for state and national input.
-In 2020 we hope families from the listserv will join us in initiatives like reviewing the Navigation Guide, revamping this website, launching an SRC Facebook page, increasing partnerships with libraries and more.
+So far in 2020, families have joined us in reviewing the Navigation Guide and starting Conversations on Showing Up for Kids!
+We hope families from the listserv will join us in initiatives like revamping this website, increasing partnerships with libraries and more.
 Do you want to stay informed and get involved?
 Send an email to email@example.com.
 You can unsubscribe at any time.